-A 529 plan is a great way to save for education costs and there are other options you may be able to deploy to raise the funds you need.
+A 529 plan is a great way to save for education costs, and there are also other options you may be able to deploy to raise the funds you need.

 Education has outgrown school.
 What do we mean by that?
 Even a generation ago, most people tended to think of schooling as finite stages of growing up.
 Yes, there were costs involved, but like the cuts and scrapes of childhood, they would heal and become a distant memory.

-One of the most challenging aspects of crafting such plans is the difficulty in predicting the future educational funding needs for your loved ones, or yourself.
+One of the most challenging aspects of crafting such plans is predicting the future educational funding needs of your loved ones, or yourself.
 The right solution may be a mix of tried-and-true tools with innovative, lesser-known strategies to help plan for the uncertainty.

 Below, Morgan Stanley’s Financial Advisors share their strategies for covering today’s spectrum of (sometimes unexpected) educational costs.

 Like most long-range investment strategies, it pays to start early.
-Popular educational savings tools, such as the 529 education savings plan, reward you for thinking ahead by investing a manageable amount of savings on a regular basis and letting it grow, until you’re ready to make tax-free drawdowns to pay for qualified education expenses, including K-through-12 education.
-Most, but not all, states offer a state income tax benefit.
+Popular educational savings tools, such as the 529 education savings plan, reward you for thinking ahead by investing a manageable amount of savings on a regular basis and letting it grow until you’re ready to make tax-free drawdowns to pay for qualified education expenses, including K-12 education.
+Most states, but not all, offer a state income tax benefit.
 This is a good topic to take up with your tax advisor.

-Here’s how impactful time is in the growth of 529 plans: According to Morgan Stanley projections1, if you open the account when your child is born, you’ll need to contribute $575 a month to have a high likelihood of being able to meet college costs by the time your child graduates from high school.
-But if you wait until he or she is 12, you would need to save $2,700 a month.
+Here’s how impactful time is in the growth of 529 plans: for 2019-2020, costs for a four-year private college averaged $53,980 per year for tuition, fees, room and board, books and supplies, transportation, and other expenses.
+Assuming a college cost inflation rate of 6%, if you open the account when your child is born, you’ll need to contribute approximately $780 a month to have a high likelihood of being able to meet college costs by the time your child graduates from high school.
+But if you wait until they are 12, you would need to save $2,340 a month1.

 Either way, it’s a lot.
-You may be able to encourage grandparents, friends, and other relatives to contribute to your child’s 529 plan.
-For 2019, they can generally make annual contributions up to $15,000 a year for a single person and $30,000 for a married couple without triggering the gift tax, assuming they did not make any other gifts to the same person.
-They can also take advantage of a feature unique to 529 plans that allows them to make five years of contributions at once without triggering the gift tax2.
-If they don’t make additional gifts to the same person, an individual can contribute $75,000 for 2019 and a married couple filing jointly can contribute $150,000 (these amounts may change in the future due to cost of living adjustments).
+You may be able to encourage grandparents, friends and other relatives to contribute to your child’s 529 plan.
+For 2020, they can generally make annual contributions up to $15,000 a year for a single person and $30,000 for a married couple without triggering the gift tax, assuming they did not make any other gifts to the same person.
+They can also take advantage of a feature unique to 529 plans that allows them to make five years' worth of contributions at once without triggering the gift tax2.
+If they don’t make additional gifts to the same person, an individual can contribute up to $75,000 for 2020 and a married couple filing jointly can contribute up to $150,000 (these amounts may change in the future due to cost of living adjustments).

 This is just one of many ways 529 plans are extremely flexible and can adapt to a family’s changing needs.
 Also note: Account holders can change beneficiaries and there is no age limit or required minimum distributions.